You need to write a blog post that people can read quickly.

 The ideal length of a blog post depends on a lot of things.

-If you are primarily looking for organic search traffic, then search engines, and Google, in particular, give preference to longer form articles.
+If you are primarily looking for organic search traffic or content marketing, then search engines, and Google, in particular, gives ranking preference to long-form articles.

-Good content length, in this case, would be between 1,000 and 1,500 words.
+The right content length, in this case, could be between 1,000 and 1,500 words.
 Some pro bloggers are now moving to even longer posts of around 5,000 words by combining their existing blog articles.

-However, long-form articles can stretch an online reader’s attention span too far, and this means that they would probably only visit one page, get bored, and then leave.
+However, long-form articles can stretch an online reader’s attention span too far.
+It means that they might only read part of the article, get bored, and then leave.

-If you are using internal links between your articles, then word counts of 500 to 800 words might work far better for you.
+But you might find that articles of 500 to 800 words work far better for you.

-If you are thinking about starting a blog, try writing a few new blog posts and ask your friends and family to read them on their phones and get their feedback.
-Then you can build a blog with your readers in mind.
+If you are thinking about starting a blog, try writing a few new blog posts.
+Then ask your friends and family to read them on their phones and get their real-life feedback.

 Online blog readers are busy people who want what they want, now.